NiamhOL/Project-2019/README.md

 ## Task

-The aim of this project is to give an overview of Fisher's Iris Dataset, by using Python programming lanuage for statistical analysis.
+The aim of this project is to give an overview of Fisher's Iris Dataset, by using Python programming language for statistical analysis.
 In this project I have included the more interesting analyses of the data.